-Chatbots to the rescue!
+Shopify bots to the rescue!
 One of the most popular chatbot templates is a chatbot that prevents shopping cart abandonment.
 It intervenes and starts a conversation when customers are trying to leave the website without finishing their online shopping.
 It doesn’t work all the time, but some of the poor little abandoned carts get proper care from their owners once again.

 Thanks to chatbots!